ronaldngounou/ronaldngounou/README.md

 -->

 My name is Ronald, welcome to my Github.
-- 🔭 I’m currently working on my finals exams.
+- 🔭 I’m currently working on my school finals.
 - 🌱 I’m currently learning Swift and Microsoft Azure for AI Engineering.
 - 👯 I’m looking to collaborate on generative AI projects.
 - 🤔 I’m looking for help with my code review.